Did Models Learn Sufficiently? Attribution-Guided Training via Subset-Selected Counterfactual Augmentation: Experiments

 \subsection{Main Results}

-To ensure a fair comparison, all baseline methods, including Conventional Training and the approaches of Xiao \textit{et al.} \cite{xiao2023masked} and Chen \textit{et al.}\cite{chen2025generalized}, are re-evaluated under the identical training configurations as our SS-CA framework.
+To ensure a fair comparison, all baseline methods, including Conventional Training and the approaches of Xiao \textit{et al.}~\cite{xiao2023masked} and Chen \textit{et al.}~\cite{chen2025generalized}, are re-evaluated under the same training configurations as our SS-CA framework.
+To provide a more intuitive comparison across datasets and backbones, we further visualize the experimental results with radar plots in Fig.~\ref{fig:radar}.

-\textbf{Performance on ImageNet-100.} Our SS-CA method consistently and significantly outperforms all baselines across various backbones.
-Exemplified by the CLIP (ViT/32b) results in Table \ref{tbl:in100_main}, SS-CA achieves $\mathbf{91.14\%}$ on the ID test set, establishing a clear lead over other methods.
-This superiority extends critically to OOD robustness, where our method achieves $\mathbf{62.59\%}$ on ImageNet-R and $\mathbf{59.07\%}$ on ImageNet-S. This dual improvement in both ID and OOD performance strongly indicates that SS-CA is not a simple regularizer but an effective debiasing strategy, successfully steering the model away from spurious correlations.
-These quantitative results in Figure \ref{fig:visual1} are further supported by qualitative evidence on ImageNet-100 samples.

-\textbf{Scalability on TinyImageNet-200.} Validating scalability on the class-diverse TinyImageNet-200 dataset, Table \ref{tbl:tiny} shows that SS-CA again comprehensively leads across all three backbones.
-The improvement is particularly notable on traditional Convolutional Neural Networks (CNNs), where our method achieved a significant $\mathbf{2.37\%}$ OOD robustness improvement on ResNet-101 (ImageNet-R).
-This substantial margin suggests SS-CA is highly effective at mitigating the strong texture bias inherent in CNNs.
-This strong performance extends to other architectures, including a $\mathbf{1.59\%}$ robustness increase for ViT and consistent gains for CLIP (ViT/32b).
-Figure \ref{fig:visual2} provides qualitative corroboration for these findings, demonstrating SS-CA's efficacy on these low-resolution samples.

-\textbf{Validation on Large-Scale ImageNet-1k.} To confirm the scalability of our approach, we re-affirm our conclusions on the full ImageNet-1k dataset, with results shown in Table \ref{tbl:in1k}.
-Using the CLIP (ViT/32b) backbone, our method again demonstrates a clear advantage.
-It surpasses the Conventional Training baseline by $\mathbf{0.63\%}$ in ID accuracy.
-Critically, this superiority extends to OOD performance, where our method achieves improvements of $\mathbf{0.26\%}$ on ImageNet-R and $\mathbf{0.41\%}$ on ImageNet-S. This consistent dual improvement on a large-scale, diverse benchmark demonstrates our framework's robustness and effectiveness at scale.
-The visualizations in Figure \ref{fig:visual3} further demonstrate our method's efficacy and precision on this challenging large-scale benchmark.

-\textbf{Robustness to Common Corruptions.} Beyond the standard OOD datasets, we further validate our method's resilience on the ImageNet-100 corruption benchmark, detailed in {Table \ref{tbl:corruptions}.
-Conducted on the CLIP (ViT /32b) backbone, our SS-CA method definitively outperforms all three baselines across every corruption metric.
-For instance, on ``Gaussian Noise'', SS-CA achieves $\mathbf {75.66\%}$, significantly surpassing other methods.
-SS-CA's consistent advantage across all perturbation types, from pixel-level to geometric, demonstrates a fundamental resilience that generalizes beyond OOD-specific robustness.